Rav Hayim Leiter

 What to expect

-Keep in mind, if you have any questions about any of this, please do not hesitate to call.
+If you have any questions about any of this, please do not hesitate to be in touch.

-• There are times when the bandage is removed that there is more bleeding.
-In an occurrence such as this, it may be necessary to apply a second bandage for another 24 hours.
+• There is always some amount of bleeding when a bandage is removed.
+Sometimes the level of bleeding is such that a second bandage is required for an additional 24 hours.
 In this case, one must wait 24 hours after the second bandage is removed before bathing the child.